techgrounds/techgrounds-timhubcloud/Final_ProjectV2/documentation/time_logs/week_02.md

 # Log August 31, 2023

 ## Daily report
-Created the presentation for fridaya and worked some more on python skills.
+Created the presentation for friday and worked some more on python skills.

 ## Obstacles
 No obstacles.